 Looking back at all the headaches, there is a silver lining.
 Many of these lessons apply to dealing with student loan lenders.

 It shouldn’t be too much of a surprise that the same strategies work.
 With both student loan servicers and cable company representatives, there is a lot in common.
-Both sets of employees are underpaid, under trained, and deal with angry people all day.
+Both sets of employees are underpaid, poorly trained, and deal with angry people all day.

 Lesson #1: Talk to someone with the authority to help you.